In 2022, Tommy Tanks just couldn't stop hitting home runs, and the internet simply couldn't get enough of him.

 — Farm To Fame (@FarmToFame_) February 27, 2022

-Trea Turner, a shortstop for the Los Angeles Dodgers and Wolfpack alum, gave the man-child praise on Twitter.
+Trea Turner, at the time a shortstop for the Los Angeles Dodgers and Wolfpack alum, gave the man-child praise on Twitter.

 "Bro... we need to hit next off-season.
 Need to learn this home run everyday thing! #TommyTanks," Turner wrote.